dkidney/how2/zsh/zsh.md

 # Uncomment the following line to disable bi-weekly auto-update checks.
 # DISABLE_AUTO_UPDATE="true"

-# Uncomment the following line to automatically update without prompting.
-# DISABLE_UPDATE_PROMPT="true"

 # Uncomment the following line to change how often to auto-update (in days).
 # export UPDATE_ZSH_DAYS=13

-# Uncomment the following line if pasting URLs and other text is messed up.
-# DISABLE_MAGIC_FUNCTIONS=true

 # Uncomment the following line to disable colors in ls.
 # DISABLE_LS_COLORS="true"